 # 46 As a rule, all accommodations you book will have free WIFI access, so this should not be a big concern, but we always advise you to check the comments on its quality.

 If you want to use mobile data, you can use the data card of any European country and pay the same amount you spend in the country of origin.
 So, if you have data in Portugal, you have data in France and the rest of the EU.

 Cleaning / Pollution in France

-# 48 The electricity inputs in France are of type C and E, with a voltage of 230V and a frequency of 50 Hz, similar to that of Portugal and the rest of Europe.
+# 48 The electricity inputs in France are of type C and E, with a voltage of 230V and a frequency of 50 Hz, similar to the rest of Western Europe.
 If you need an adaptor, we suggest this (click on the image).

 Documentation for traveling to France

 # 49 Given that France is part of the Schengen area, other Schengen citizens do not need any special documents to travel to France.
-You only need an identification document, which can be a citizen’s card or passport, and a driving license if you want to drive.
+You only need an identification document, a citizen’s card or passport, and a driving license if you want to drive.

 Otherwise, click here for more information on how to enter France and the Schengen Zone and which nationalities need a Visa.

 # 50 If you want to buy a travel guide with this and all the information you need to travel in France, we suggest the travel guide … You can buy it by clicking here or in the image below.